datarhei/restreamer/docs/guides-https.md

 The key also has to be in PEM format.

-Place the certificate and key file as `cert.pem` and `key.pem` in a subdirectory called `ssl` into the directory that you mount to `/restreamer/db`, i.e. inside the Docker container Restreamer expects the certificate and key file as `/restreamer/db/ssl/cert.pem` and `/restreamer/db/ssl/key.pem`.
+Place the certificate and key file as `cert.pem` and `key.pem` in a subdirectory called `ssl` into the directory that you mount to `/restreamer/db`.
+E.g. if you mount `/mnt/restreamer/db` to  `/restreamer/db`, then place the PEM files into `/mnt/restreamer/db/ssl`.
+Inside the Docker container, Restreamer expects the certificate and key file as `/restreamer/db/ssl/cert.pem` and `/restreamer/db/ssl/key.pem`.

 In order enable HTTPS and make Restreamer use the certificate, set the environment variable `RS_HTTPS` to `true` and